-All candidates for master's degrees in chemistry must select either a thesis, biochemistry or comprehensive examination option and declare a specialization in either analytical chemistry, biochemistry, chemical education, inorganic chemistry, organic chemistry, or physical chemistry.
-For the degree they must fulfill the following minimum requirements.
+All candidates for master's degrees in chemistry must select an option (physical and analytical chemistry, inorganic and organic chemistry, biochemistry, or chemical education) and declare a culminating experience (thesis or comprehensive examination).
+For the degree, they must fulfill the following minimum requirements.

-Unit Requirement: Completion of at least 30 semester units in approved courses, of which at least half (15 units) must be graduate (5000-level) courses.
+Unit Requirement: Completion of 30-31 semester units in approved courses, of which at least half (15 units) must be graduate (5000-level) courses.

-Requirements for Thesis Option (30-31 units):
+Requirements for Option I: Physical and Analytical Chemistry (30-31 units):